Why YAML?

 The YAML parser returns a regular Python object that best fits the data.
 In this case, it’s a

 Python dictionary.
-This means all the regular dictionary features can be used, like using get()
+This means all the regular dictionary features can be used, like using get() with a default value.

 # YAML Multiline